FlynnSC/zk-hunt/README.md

 1. The different between the position corresponding to the old commitment and the position corresponding to the new commitment, is only a single step in an orthogonal direction (no diagonal movement).
 2. That the new tile that you have moved into is a jungle tile.
-This is determined by checking a bitwise representation of the map, which is bit packed into field elements and merklised to that there are fewer public inputs to the circuit.
+This is determined by checking a bitwise representation of the map, which is bit packed into field elements and merklised so that there are fewer public inputs to the circuit.

 Since you don’t submit your actual new position, all other players don’t actually know which tile you moved into, only